Scotland and Faroes: Isles and Wonders

 Wave a Fond Farewell

-Nestled on the west coast, Oban is a striking seaside town surrounded by miles of dramatic shores and beautiful countryside.
-Here, we’ll disembark and depart via coach to Glasgow.
+Nestled on the west coast, Oban is a striking seaside town.
+Here, you’ll disembark and depart via coach to Glasgow.

 Itinerary